-You're an independent pharmacy owner.
 You've spent years working hard to build a local business that patients in your community have come to know, trust and rely on.
 Chances are, you decided to become an independent pharmacist because you value the opportunity to have a meaningful impact on the lives of your patients.
 You value the opportunity to chart your own course, to control your own destiny and run your store in the way that will best meet the needs of your community.
 Well, those reasons are exactly why it's important to start planning, now, for your retirement.
 Whether you've owned a pharmacy for 5 years or 40, it's important to follow these five steps to protect your legacy.

 These are just a handful of the types of questions that small business owners need to ask themselves when determining their exit strategy.
 While the old adage "better late than never" is certainly true, waiting too long to ask these questions can severely limit your exit strategy options.
 The sooner you start planning, the more confidence and control you'll be likely to have over when and how you retire.

-Consider all of your options.
 Most pharmacy owners have two options: to sell to a chain or to an individual who wants to continue their legacy of independent pharmacy ownership.
 One major misconception is that retail chains are the only ones who can pay top dollar for your pharmacy.
 That's not true.
 Pharmacy ownership is an excellent career option for pharmacists who have already been working in a retail setting for a number of years and are ready for ownership.
 It's also quite common for other independent pharmacy owners to purchase multiple pharmacies, often in a neighboring town.

 It's your pharmacy.
 Only you can decide who continues your legacy, and what's best for your family, your employees and the community.
-Just remember not to sell yourself short - consider all of your selling options.
+Just remember not to sell yourself short—consider all of your selling options.

-Get your financial house in order.
 It's important to understand that the value of your pharmacy is a direct multiple of your net operating Income.
 Buyers and bankers want to be assured that the pharmacy can generate sufficient cash flow to service the debt.
 This is where you will need to be as transparent as possible.
 Protect yourself with a confidentially agreement, but be prepared to share at least three years of the pharmacy's most recent tax returns, year-to-date financial statements, prescription summary audit logs, top drugs dispensed, third party plan mix, labor schedules and any "discretionary" operating expenses.

 Independent pharmacy values are generally based on the profitability of the business.
 The most profitable and efficiently run pharmacies generate the highest prices.
 It's important to stay focused on implementing efficiencies, processes or technology that can improve your bottom line and attract the best possible price from potential buyers.